qxzhang1994/loginSystem/index.md

 You can also download the project and open it on your workspace.
 To run the project in your own workspace, follow the steps:
-1. install mongodb
+1. install mongodb:
 sudo apt-get install -y mongodb-org

-2. start mongodb
+2. start mongodb:
 mongod --smallfiles --syslog --fork

-3. install all dependencies
+3. install all dependencies:
 npm install

-4. start the server
+4. start the server:
 node server.js

 5. open a new windows and use the URL to visit the page: